Aramantos/devaudit/docs/PRIVACY.md

 - ✅ **Core scanning is 100% local** - no data leaves your machine
 - ✅ **No telemetry, tracking, or analytics**
+- ✅ **Chat history stored locally** - conversations saved in your browser only
 - ⚠️ **AI features send data to Google Cloud** (optional, opt-in only)
 - ✅ **You control your data** - it's your Google Cloud project
 - ✅ **No third-party sharing** (except Google Cloud for AI features)